 Is 730 a good credit score?
 Yes, but it’s not quite as “excellent” as many of the self-proclaimed “leading” credit card websites claim.

-Sorry to burst your bubble, but if you have a 730 credit score you are not truly in the “excellent” category like this top ranking credit card site claims:
+Sorry to burst your bubble, but if you have a 730 credit score may not truly be in the “excellent” category like this top ranking credit card site claims:

 Why is it that so many credit websites and even a few financial pundits still believe 730 is top tier credit?
-Sure it is great but it’s not top-tier.
+Sure it is great but it’s not the absolute top tier.
 Here’s what 730 can (and cannot) do for you…

 First of all you should keep in mind that your score is not the only determining factor in whether or not you will get approved for a credit card or loan.
 Some of the other factors which are weighed heavily are:

-- History: It’s actually possible (and rather easy) to achieve a credit score of 730 at a relatively young age.
-When you’re 18 if you get a few credit accounts (cards and/or loans) and maintain a perfect payment history and low credit utilization on the card(s), then it’s not unusual to hit 730 by the time you are 20 years old.
-However you can bet that a 730 score coming from a 2 year old credit file will be scrutinized much more closely by the banks than a 10 year file with the same score.
+- History: It’s actually possible to hit a credit score of 730 while in college if you pay your bills on time and have several cards in your name.
+However ,you can bet that a 730 score coming from a 2 year old credit file will be scrutinized much more closely by the banks than a 10 year file with the same score.

-- Income: No, I’m not saying you need to be raking it in, but rather you just need to be employed with at least an average income.
-If you submit an application and put some low figure like $10k for your annual earnings, you will almost certainly get rejected for any half-way decent card (exceptions can be made though for those who have significant assets – i.e. retired or rich).
+- Income: No, you needn’t be pulling down six figures to get to this score either, but rather you just need to be employed with at least an average income.
+If you submit an application and put some low figure like $10k for your annual earnings, you will almost certainly get rejected for anything other than a sub-prime or secured card (exceptions can be made though for those who have significant assets – i.e. retired or rich).